This article has partner links that I may receive compensation from at no cost to you. Thank you for supporting my site by using them!

 Wurstkuche is also across the street, offering German & Belgian beer along with sausages & fries.

-Appropriately named, as it’s in the Arts District, is Arts District Brewing.
+Appropriately named, as it’s in the Arts District, is Arts District Brewing Company.
 It’s another massive place that gets busy on a Saturday night.
 That said, there was plenty of space for everyone.
 As with many craft beer bars in L.A., there’s a nice outside patio to enjoy.

 Arts District is a fun bar with sports on multiple TVs, plus skeeball & pinball.
 I noted that the first two songs playing when I got in were from Rage Against The Machine & Beck, both L.A.-based acts, but that trend didn’t continue for the rest of the time.